Lean Formalization of Generalization Error Bound by Rademacher Complexity and Dudley's Entropy Integral: Generalization via Rademacher Complexity and Concentration

 stated as \lstinline{separableSpaceSup_eq_real}.
 This lemma is then used to show definitional equivalence of the learning-theoretic quantities when replacing $f:\iota\to(\calX\to\RR)$ by its restriction along \lstinline{denseSeq ι : Nat → ι}.
 In particular, \lstinline{FoML/Main.lean} proves equalities

-as \lstinline{empiricalRademacherComplexity_eq}, \lstinline{RademacherComplexity_eq}, and \lstinline{uniformDeviation_eq}.
+These are packaged as equality lemmas for empirical complexity, expected complexity, and uniform deviation.
 The last equality is technically the most subtle: it requires continuity of the integral term $i\mapsto\int f_i(X(\omega)),d\mu(\omega)$, which is obtained via a dominated-continuity lemma under the uniform bound $|f_i(x)|\le b$.

 The final theorem \lstinline{main_separable} applies \lstinline{main_countable} to the countable family \lstinline{f ∘ denseSeq ι} and rewrites the result back using the aforementioned equalities.
 Mathematically, it yields the same tail bound as \lstinline{main_countable} but under topological assumptions (\lstinline{[SeparableSpace ι]} plus continuity) rather than the purely set-theoretic \lstinline{[Countable ι]} assumption.